axil/numpy-data-types/numpy_data_types.rst

 The abbreviation ‘<U4’ comes from the so called array protocol and it means ‘little-endian USC-4-encoded string, 5 elements long’ (USC-4≈UTF-32, a fixed width, 4-bytes per character encoding).
 Every NumPy type has an abbreviation as unreadable as this one, luckily they have adopted human-readable names at least for the most used dtypes.

-Another option is to keep references to python strs in a NumPy array of objects:
+Another option is to keep references to Python strs in a NumPy array of objects:

 .. code:: python

         >>> np.array(['abcde', 'x', 'z'], dtype=object) # 1 byte ascii char
         array(['abcde', 'x', 'z'], dtype=object)       # 48+len(el) per el

-The first array totals 164 bytes, the second one is 128 bytes for the array itself +154 bytes for the three python strs.
+The first array totals 164 bytes, the second one is 128 bytes for the array itself +154 bytes for the three Python strs.

-If you're dealing with a raw sequence of bytes NumPy has a fixed-length version of a python bytes type called `np.bytes_`:
+If you're dealing with a raw sequence of bytes NumPy has a fixed-length version of a Python bytes type called `np.bytes_`:

 .. code:: python